Frequently Asked Questions

 Do I need a password for Internet courses?

 All Internet courses are password protected.
-See the ANGEL Log In page for directions.
+See the Canvas Log in page for directions.

 Can I access the course using AOL?